DanPuzzuoli/multivariable_dyson_magnus/README.md

 # Paper supplement: Algorithms and software for computing and utilizing the Dyson series and Magnus expansion

-This repository is a supplement to the paper in the above title, containing notebooks and code for generating the plots in the paper.
+This repository is a supplement to the paper in the above title, containing notebooks, code, and data, for generating the plots in the paper.
+This repository works with Qiskit Dynamics 0.3.0.

 ## Running the benchmarking